CodeNow/blog/_posts/2017-04-10-monoliths-microservices-and-fish.md

 ---
 layout: post
-title: 'Monoliths, Microservices, and Fish'
+title: Monoliths, Microservices, and Fish
 author: damien_h
 category: Engineering
 excerpt: 'I recently joined Runnable, a service that’s built on a service and event-driven architecture.
-Having come from a series of monoliths, it's taken some adjustments, some of which go well beyond simple syntax.
+Having come from a series of monoliths, it’s taken some adjustments, some of which go well beyond simple syntax.
 Using microservices and events changed the way I think.'
 date: 2017-04-10 18:30:00 -0800
 ---

 I recently joined Runnable, a service that’s built on a service and event-driven architecture.
-Having come from a series of monoliths, it's taken some adjustments, some of which go well beyond simple syntax.
+Having come from a series of monoliths, it’s taken some adjustments, some of which go well beyond simple syntax.
 Using microservices and events changed the way I think.

 ### Whale Babel